wp-plugins/adngin-your-adsense-your-traffic-maximized-revenue-for-free/readme.txt

 == Installation ==
 1. Download Plugin
-2. Follow Installation Instructions
-3. Register at go.adngin.com
+2. Register at go.adngin.com/register
-4. Grab secret key under Site Settings
+4. Grab secret key under Site Settings (see screenshot)
-5. Activate plugin with your site key
+5. Paste the Secret key into the plugin to connect your site to AdNgin (see screenshot)
+6. Go to go.adngin.com to start optimizing (see screenshot)

+== Screenshots ==
+Here a re a few installation screenshots.

 == Frequently Asked Questions ==
 ###Do we support all adsense ad units types?###